mathworks/toolboxdesign/MEX.md

 ## Incorporating External Libraries
+One of the key strengths of MEX functions is their ability to call  libraries implemented in languages like C, C++ and Fortran.
+Since MEX source files are just source code written in a MEX supported language, they use the source language syntax to access functionality implemented in other libraries.
+One of the common questions with using external libraries in you toolbox work is, where to store these external libraries?

+The answer to this question depends on if the library is required at **compile** or **run** time.
+For the purposes of this best practices we will assume that the external library is available to you as a include headers and binaries.
+We do not dwell into the details of how these binaries are created.

 * When your MEX function relies on external libraries, store the binaries in a `libraries` directory with platform-specific subdirectories, as defined by the [`computer('arch')`](https://www.mathworks.com/help/matlab/ref/computer.html) command in MATLAB.
 * For projects with complex dependencies, consider adopting dependency management tools like [Conan](https://conan.io/) which can significantly simplify library management across different platforms.
 * During the build process, copy the external libraries into the `toolbox/private` folder to circumvent path management issues on Windows and `LD_LIBRARY_PATH` concerns on Linux.